GovernorFancyPants/desolaterunner/_posts/race-reports/2016-07-31-race-report-swedish-alpine-ultra-2016.md

 The day before I went for an easy test run along Kungsleden but almost emediately I felt something was wrong, I got dissy and really tired just after a couple of kilometers, I turned back and felt extremly hungrig even though I had been eating well all day and just finished of a plate of fish and potatoes.
 I started to doubt I could do the race when I felt like I did.
 107 kilometers in the mountains is not something you want to do if you're not feeling 100%.

+After my run we all went to the chapel for the regular pre race meeting.
+We got some info on the trail, it was looking good this year with little snow and good conditions overall, and had a few laughs.

 **Race day**

-I woke up early on race day, hoping the breakfast would be served a little earlier than it should've.
+I woke up early on race day, hoping the breakfast would be served a little earlier than announced.
 Unfortunately it didn't, it opened right on time.
 I had some food and than went on to pack the last things for the race.
 Adjusting the amount of gels and so on, got dressed and ready for start.

 When I got to the start a lot of excited runners were already there.
 Ready to get out on the trail.
-After a group photo and some chatter runners amongst it was time to start.
-When Roland shouted it was time to go, a small group of runners took off in a staggering tempo.
+After a group photo and some chatter runners amongst, it was time to start.
+When Roland shouted it was time to go, a small group of runners took off in a staggering pace.
 I knew I wanted to be among the firsts so I ran right behind them.
-Even if I had to step out I wanted to get a good start.
+Even if I had to quit I wanted to get a good start.
 I felt good in the beginning but I knew I couldn't keep up with this tempo for long.
+My stomach started to act up almost right away and I felt sick as soon as I thought about eating something.
+I decided right away, if I couldn't get something in my stomach before Kebnekaise I would have to quit the race.

-After I while I noticed it was only four of us left my brother Jonas, Sten, another guy and me.
+After a while I noticed it was only four of us left my brother Jonas, Sten, another guy and me.
 That's where I started slow down, I knew they weren't going to keep up that kind of pace, or at least I hoped so, and I thought I had gotten a bit of space to the runners behind me.
-So settled for a bit more comfortable pace but after just a kilometer or two I saw someone ahead of me
+So settled for a bit more comfortable pace but after just a kilometer or two I saw someone ahead of me it wasn't my brother nor was it Sten but I felt good catching someone.
+We ran together for a little while, chatting, but soon I felt I needed to push on.
+I didn't eant to leave to much of a gap to the front runners.

+## Kebnekaise

+With a

 ![Kebnekaises toppar]({{site.baseurl}}/images/IMG_0948-1.jpg)